Mandatory vaccinations rolled out?

 Who will be exempt?

 If the decision is made to introduce mandatory vaccination the government has made it clear that it will ensure that any regulations made will only allow for exemption on medical grounds.
-As with the regulations applying to CQC-registered care home workers, the government has stated that individuals will be exempt if they have any allergy or condition that the Green Book on Immunisation against infectious diseases (Covid-19: the green book, chapter 14a) refers to.
-Exemptions will also be in line with the JCVI, reflecting clinical advice.
+As with the regulations applying to CQC-registered care home workers, the government has stated that individuals will be exempt if they have any allergy or condition that the Green Book on Immunisation against infectious diseases (COVID-19: the green book, chapter 14a) refers to.
+Exemptions will also be in lined with the JCVI, reflecting clinical advice.

 Potential areas of concern